trunghachi/LinuxEnv/basic_command.md

 #
 ## basic
-for more read at [Introduction to the Linux shell](https://genomeinfo.github.io/2024-02-22-QIMR-Berghofer/)
+a short course from [Introduction to the Linux shell](https://genomeinfo.github.io/2024-02-22-QIMR-Berghofer/)

 pwd: where you are
 * `ls --help|less`